Balls but no belt – Brave Ray Moylette defeated in Leeds - Irish Boxing

 Moylette on the other hand had fought one round in three years and was one of the fighters worst affected by the pandemic.

-The Mayo man was more than aware his inactivity meshed with his solid pro record and standout amateur reputation made him the perfect blend of risk and reward for Team Smith, although he warned he the vulture not the prey and was coming to upset a fighter Eddie Hearn billed as ‘one of the best prospects in world boxing’.
+The Mayo man was more than aware his inactivity meshed with his solid pro record and standout amateur reputation made him the perfect blend of risk and reward for Team Smith, although he warned he was the vulture, not the prey, and was coming to upset a fighter Eddie Hearn billed as ‘one of the best prospects in world boxing’.

 Moylette certainly started the bout like a hunter, on the front foot and pressing forward in the first round.
-He took some shots on the gloves and withstood some bodywork, but landed some nice right hands and a double long left hook in a competitive stanza.
+He took some shots on the gloves and withstood some bodywork but landed some nice right hands and a double long left hook in a competitive stanza.

 The European gold medal winner adopted a similar approach in the second, but Smith didn’t allow the Irish fighter to find any real rhythm and looked primed for a move through the gears himself.